combustion-community/workshop-2019/registration.md

 Registration is by invitation only.

-If you are a junior faculty member at a US institution working in or around the area of combustion and feel you should be invited, please contact [Kyle Niemeyer](mailto:kyle.niemeyer@oregonstate.edu) (Oregon State University).
+If you are an early career faculty member, or national lab researcher in an equivalent  at a US institution working in or around the area of combustion and feel you should be invited, [please apply for consideration](https://kyleniemeyer.typeform.com/to/NYlYgV).

+Participants will receive travel funds to cover one hotel night and 1.5 days of meals.
+In addition, applications from non-R1, primarily undergraduate, and/or minority-serving institutions will be eligible for an additional $300 travel grant to help ensure a diverse set of participants.